Amazon EKS troubleshooting - Amazon EKS

 • The nodes may not be able to access the cluster using a public IP address.
 Ensure that nodes deployed in public subnets are assigned a public IP address.
 If not, you can associate an Elastic IP address to a node after it's launched.
 For more information, see Associating an Elastic IP address with a running instance or network interface.
 If the public subnet is not set to automatically assign public IP addresses to instances deployed to it, then we recommend enabling that setting.
 For more information, see Modifying the public IPv4 addressing attribute for your subnet.
 If the node is deployed to a private subnet, then the subnet must have a route to a NAT gateway that has a public IP address assigned to it.

-• The worker node doesn't have a private DNS entry, resulting in the kubelet log containing a node "" not found error.
-Ensure that the VPC where the worker node is created has values set for domain-name and domain-name-servers as Options in a DHCP options set.
+• The node doesn’t have a private DNS entry, resulting in the kubelet log containing a node "" not found error.
+Ensure that the VPC where the node is created has values set for domain-name and domain-name-servers as Options in a DHCP options set.
 The default values are domain-name:<region>.compute.internal and domain-name-servers:AmazonProvidedDNS.
 For more information, see DHCP options sets in the Amazon VPC User Guide.

 To identify and troubleshoot common causes that prevent worker nodes from joining a cluster, you can use the AWSSupport-TroubleshootEKSWorkerNode runbook.
 For more information, see AWSSupport-TroubleshootEKSWorkerNode in the Amazon Systems Manager Automation runbook reference.